+]

+The [name] indicates the name of the timelines are derived form the unique names in the ‘name’ column of the CSV data

 Editing CSVs

 The Details Panel lists the data points that a displayed source contains.
 When this source is a CSV, the user is allowed to edit the data points and update the visualized data immediately.
 The user can Add or Remove data points and save changes to the same CSV source.